Lafayette Economy: Top Industries, Biggest Employers, & Business Opportunities

 Lafayette, located along the Vermilion River in southwestern Louisiana, is the parish seat of Lafayette Parish and the fourth-largest city in the state.
 Lafayette has a population of about 126,185, with a greater metro population of just under 500,000.

-If you're considering a move to Lafayette, it's a good idea to get a feel for the region's economy as you make your decision.
+If you're considering a move to Lafayette, it's a good idea to get a feel for the region's economy and cost of living as you make your decision.
 Lafayette has a civilian workforce of nearly 206,000 people.
 The city has a diverse economy supported by a variety of industries including manufacturing, energy, education, and tourism.
 This range of industries makes it a great place to find work.

 Lafayette and the region surrounding it have historically been a center for energy production and services in the southeastern U.S. and Gulf of Mexico.
 Today, Lafayette has a more diversified economy, positioning itself as a medical, education, transportation, entertainment, and retail hub.

 It was this economic diversification, along with diversification of the energy sector itself, that helped to insulate the city from the downturn in the energy sector in 2014.
 At the time of the energy crisis of the 1980s, as much as 70% of Lafayette's economy relied on the energy sector, compared to just 29% today.
 The energy sector still consists of hundreds of oil- and gas-related businesses and a highly skilled workforce.